 A bag for packing up all your lake essentials is another must-do.
 Any bag will work, but sometimes it’s nice to use a see-through mesh bag to pack up all your belongings.
 A mesh bag like this is an excellent option because it has multiple compartments for storing things, and its mesh design allows you to quickly shake off the sand at the end of the day.

 If you want something that isn’t see-through and is a little more stylish, I love the boat vibes of this waterproof, blue, and white striped day bag.

 FIRST AID KIT

 A first aid kit is standard when doing any outdoor travel.
 You can make your own first-aid kit with bandaids, Tylenol, Aspirin, gauze pads, antibacterial ointment, instant cold packs, gloves, and medical tape.
 You can also opt to buy a first aid kit that’s put together for you.

-A waterproof bag that can come with you on your kayak or worn around your neck is perfect for holding valuables like your wallet and phone.
-We use the Earth-Pak bags, and it’s always kept everything dry.
+A waterproof bag that can come with you on your kayak or can be worn around your neck is perfect for holding valuables like your wallet and phone.
+We use Earth-Pak bags, and it’s always kept everything dry.
 I also like that it comes with a waterproof phone case.

 When jotting down a list of things to take to the lake, don’t forget comfy beach chairs if you’ll be hanging out lakeside.
 We use our camping chairs since they’re portable, lightweight, and waterproof.
 If you’re wanting something lower to the ground, these lightweight camping/beach chairs are highly rated on Amazon.